Workshop 5: Your Data | beneAI

 AI is only as useful as the data behind it.
 Before your organization can get real value from AI tools, you need to understand what you have, what shape it is in, and what is missing.

 Most nonprofits are sitting on more data than they realize: donor records, program outcomes, survey responses, communications logs, financial reports.
 But scattered spreadsheets, inconsistent formats, and unclear ownership make it hard to put that data to work, especially with AI tools that depend on clean, structured inputs.
+This session gives your team a practical framework for thinking about data readiness, covering what good data looks like in an AI context, how to audit what you currently have, and where the most common gaps tend to show up.

-You do not need to be a data analyst to get value from this session.
+We also cover the fundamentals of data privacy and consent so your team understands the ethical and legal considerations before any AI tool touches your information.
+No data analyst experience needed.
 We keep everything grounded in real nonprofit scenarios and focus on the questions your team can start asking today to build a stronger data foundation for whatever comes next.

 What We Cover